 - Salzburg – Another place I visited last winter, Salzburg is a beautiful and compact European city, making it perfect for a day trip.
 Most famous as the location where Sound of Music’s “Do Re Mi” song was filmed.

 Just to give you an idea of how beautiful Winter in Bavaria looks, here is a photo taken from the Berchtesgaden region during my trip to Salzburg, specfically located at Königssee .
-If you want to visit this beautiful lake in Winter, make sure to buy crampons for the hike up to this view point.
+Check out my detailed guide on how to get from Munich to Königssee.

 Things to do in Munich in Winter